 Your RMTC program is divided into units of study.
 Each program has a different number of units.
 Units are numbered consecutively using two digits (05, 10, 15, etc).
 There can be anywhere from one module to 20 modules within a unit of study.
 Modules are numbered consecutively using three digits (010, 020, 030, etc).

-There is a packet for each RMTC module.
+There is a packet for each RMTC module or your module syllabus and materials will be available in your student portal by clicking on Moodle.
+You should check your portal first to see if any materials are found there.
+If not found in Moodle, the materials and module packets will be available in the Resource Center.
 Module packets are colored by program and labeled by module number and module title.
 Module numbers are listed on your program sheet.
 You should use the module number and your printed class schedule when requesting a module packet and materials.
 For example, “the test for INEL 05 010.”